numworks/epsilon-sample-app-cpp/README.md

 | 0x1C | 0x04 | -          | External applications end address in RAM |
 | 0x20 | 0x04 | 0xDEC0EDFE | Magic end-of-header marker |

-This dynamic linking process is taken care of by [get_device_information.py](/eadk/get_device_information.py) script.
+While you're developing your app, the dynamic linking process can be done by the [get_device_information.py](/eadk/get_device_information.py) script.
 Once the corresponding binary is built on your computer, you will need to install it in your calculator's Flash memory.
 The included [run.py](/eadk/run.py) script will take care of this for you when you call `make run`.

+In release, you only need the `voord.nwa` executable.
+The [NumWorks online uploader](https://my.numworks.com/apps) will handle for you the dynamic linking and the uploading process.

 Due to the embedded nature of Epsilon, this C++ app is built using `-ffreestanding -nostdinc -nostdlib`.
 The interface that an app can use to interact with the OS is essentially a short list of system calls.
 Feel free to browse the [code of Epsilon](http://github.com/numworks/epsilon) itself if you want to get an in-depth look.